quentincloudsnow/badgingappweb/rpaxanadu.md

 ![alt text](<img/2024-10-07_09-00-12 (1).png>)

-On the right side of the screem you should see the list of existing Robot Credentials, click the New button to add your windows credentials
+On the right side of the screen you should see the list of existing Robot Credentials, click the New button to add your windows credentials

 ![alt text](img/2024-10-07_09-10-00.png)